 Wrapped openings with no trim are typical and essential to the Grand Peaks at Sisters Contemporary style.
+If a window is trimmed, the trim should be painted the same color as the field.

 Other Exterior Details

 Wrapped corners are essential to the Grand Peaks at Sisters Contemporary style.